jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/4_data_sharing.md

 detail the intervention.[@ref93] Often these can be shared much more freely than the data, as there are fewer issues with confidentiality.

-## Examples

-"All data requests should be submitted to the corresponding author (AR) for consideration as agreed in our publication plan.
-Access to anonymised data may be granted following review with the Trial Management Group and agreement of the chief investigator (AR)."[@ref80]

-"Deidentified data collected and presented in this study, including individual participant data and a data dictionary defining each field in the set, will be made available upon reasonable request after publication of this Article, following approval by regulatory authorities.
-Data can be requested by contacting the corresponding author."[@ref81]